ids1024/whitakers-words-android/building_words.md

 A compiled version of words 1.97FC is included in assets/words.
-This is because android ndk does not support ada, Aor do most cross compiler toolchains.
+This is because android ndk does not support Ada, nor do most cross compiler toolchains.

 Compilation procedure: